Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

-# Finalized Guidelines for AI Emotion Portrayal in Music
+# Updated and Finalized Guidelines for AI Emotion Portrayal in Music

 ## Best Practices